MihaiDavid05/The-Effect-Technical-Indicators-in-Price-Movement-Prediction/README.md

 to predict whether the following day will generate positive or negative returns for a stock.
 The models are assessed on data from the 1960s up to the present time.
 We limited our scope to the top 100 most traded stocks, and drew conclusions using modern explainability techniques to evaluate the models.

+## Code
+The entire code can be found in the `ProjectFin.ipynb` notebook.